-SecurityScorecard is a New York-based company that uses traffic and other publicly accessible data points to build SecurityScorecard ratings that can be used to evaluate vendors, price cyber insurance, among other use cases.
+SecurityScorecard is a New York-based security ratings platform that uses traffic and other publicly accessible data to build security ratings to evaluate vendors and manage cyber risk among other use cases.

-They also monitor "hacker chatter", social networks, and public data breach feeds for indicators of compromise.
+SecurityScoreCard also monitors "hacker chatter" and other public data feeds for indicators of compromise.

 Whistic is based in Salt Lake City, Utah and aims to help companies hold each other accountable for protecting their shared data.
 Whistic's CEO is Nick Sorensen.